 - Once the peppers are cool enough to handle, peel them with your fingers carefully and remove seeds.
 (Keep a large bowl of water to rinse your hands as you peel the peppers.
 Do not rinse the peppers, it will also rinse the flavor away!)

 - Using a meat grinder, grind the vegetables coarsely.
 (Ajvars can vary in their chunkiness, and you can also chop the vegetables by hand, or grind them into a smoother pure.
 Try to avoid over-processing)

 - Transfer the mush into a large pot.
 Add the smashed garlic, oil, and season with salt.
 Place the pot over low heat and simmer for about an hour (or longer for larger quantities), until the liquids are gone and the mush is reduced into a thick spread.
-This is when all the flavors come together, so do not cut corners.
+Long simmer is how all the flavors come together, so do not cut corners.

-- If you are not preserving your Ajvar, let it cool, let it rest for a day before eating, and store covered in the fridge for about a week.
+- Let the spread cool and let it rest for a day before eating.
+Store in a glass jars, covered in the fridge for about a week.
 (Ajvar also freezes beautifully.)